 Tom Miner Campground sits at 7,100 ft in the wilds of the Gallatin Mountains on the edge of the Hyalite Porcupine Buffalo Horn Wilderness Study Area.
 The campground is mostly wooded and the campsites are shady and many have some privacy.

 The campground is located in the Tom Miner Basin which sits on the northern edge of Yellowstone Park.
 The basin is lightly developed and is mostly open country.
-Its few residents have a deep commitment to the environment and Tom Miner Basin supports important populations of many animal species.
+It’s few residents have a deep commitment to the environment and Tom Miner Basin supports important populations of many animal species.

 This is Prime Grizzly bear territory and it’s important to always be bear aware.
 Keep a clean camp and always carry bear spray.
 Yellowstone Park offers great advice for camping in bear country.